Blueberry Pachade (Rustic Pancake)

 About this recipe

-The blueberry pachade is one of those French regional dishes that exists in plain sight and never makes it onto the international food radar.
-It comes from the Auvergne, the rugged, volcanic region in the heart of France, where it has been eaten since at least the Middle Ages.
+When I heard about the pachade dessert from an elder lady at the market, I just had to make it.
+She came from Auvergne and told me about this special French pancake that sounded so good, yet I had never heard of it before.
+It comes from where she came from, in the rugged, volcanic region in the heart of France, where it has been eaten since at least the Middle Ages.
 The name almost certainly derives from the Occitan pachada, meaning something flattened or spread, which describes the cooking method precisely.
-It is, at its simplest, a very thick french pancake, rustic and filling and entirely unpretentious.
+It is, at its simplest, a very fat pancake, rustic and filling and entirely unpretentious.

 Where this dish comes from

 Historically this fat pancake was everyday food, made from whatever was in the farmhouse kitchen: eggs, flour, milk, a little salt.
-Nothing that needed to be bought.
-The savoury version, loaded with Cantal cheese and local ham, would have been carried out to the fields at harvest time, wrapped in a cloth, eaten in the shade of a tree.
-The sweet pancake recipe sweet version followed the same logic: fruit from the garden or the hillside, sugar if you had it, the same batter otherwise unchanged.
+It wasn’t much that needed to be bought, as the people in Auvergne harvested most at home.
+The savoury version is loaded with Cantal cheese and local ham.
+Back in the days it would have been carried out to the fields wrapped in a cloth and eaten in the shade of a tree.
+This pancake recipe sweet version follows the same logic, but instead of cheese and ham, they used the fruit from their gardens, sugar if they had it, and the same batter.

 This thick french pancake belongs to the same family of rustic batter dishes found across rural France.
-It is the crêpe’s less elegant but arguably more satisfying cousin.
-Not refined, not supposed to be.
-It is the kind of food that has survived for centuries not because anyone wrote it down but because it is genuinely good.
+It is the crêpe’s less elegant but as satisfying cousin.
+It’s not as refined, nor is it supposed to be, and both ways have their charm.
+It is food that has survived for centuries not because anyone wrote it down but because it was normal and was passed down by generations.

 The Auvergne and its blueberries

-The Auvergne is blueberry country.
+The Auvergne is blueberry country, just like Limousin, remember the wild blueberry tart from Limousin?
 The Massif Central’s mountain slopes, particularly the Forez hills and the Puy-de-Dôme, are covered in wild blueberry plants.
-The myrtilles harvested there from July through August are smaller, darker, and considerably more intense in flavour than the cultivated varieties sold in supermarkets.
+The “myrtilles” that are harvested there from July through August are smaller, darker, and considerably more intense in flavour than the cultivated varieties sold in supermarkets.
 They have been gathered by local families for centuries: eaten fresh, made into jams, stirred into batters, and used to fill this particular pancake dessert.

 The combination works because blueberries and a thick, slightly chewy batter are natural partners.
-The fruit holds its shape under gentle heat but releases its juice into the surrounding batter as it warms, creating pockets of sweet, dark fruit against the golden pancake.
-A dusting of icing sugar over the top at the end turns something rustic into something that looks considerably more composed than it is.
+The fruit holds its shape under gentle heat but releases its juice into the french pancake when sanswiched.
+A dusting of icing sugar over the top at the end turns something rustic into something that looks considerably more elegant than it is.

-Outside the Auvergne, this dish remains almost entirely unknown.
-It will not appear on any Paris restaurant menu and is not mentioned in most French cookery books.
-It is precisely the kind of recipe that grandmothers in the Cantal know how to make and nobody else does.
-No restaurant has claimed it as a signature.
-No food writer has made it fashionable.
-It survives because the people who grew up eating it kept making it.
+Outside the Auvergne, this dish remains almost entirely unknown, I’ve never heard of it before I met this lady at the market.
+It’s not something that will appear on any Paris restaurant menu and is not mentioned in most French cookery books.
+It is a recipe that grandmothers in the Cantal know how to make and nobody else does.
+No restaurant has claimed it as a signature nor did food writer make it fashionable.
+It survives because the people who grew up eating it are kind. enough to share it with sweet tooth people that are curious and are looking for their next fix.

-The french pancake traditions most people know, the crêpe, the galette bretonnes, the clafoutis, are all thoroughly documented.
-This fat pancake recipe represents the other side of French cooking: the regional, the unwritten, and the dishes that persist because they are good rather than because they are fashionable.
-That is worth something, and it is exactly why a recipe like this belongs on a French food blog.
+The french pancake traditions most people know like the crêpe, the galette bretonnes are all thoroughly documented.
+This fat pancake recipe represents the other side of French cooking: the regional side where the dishes stay alive because they are good rather than fashionable.
+It’s my kind of recipes.
+That is worth more to me, and it is exactly why a recipe like this belongs on my French food blog.

 Savoury or sweet

 Most people outside the region will encounter the sweet version first, filled with blueberries or other seasonal fruit.
 But the savoury version is equally worth making.
 Cantal cheese and local ham, folded into the same thick batter and cooked in the same way, produces something closer to a substantial lunch than a dessert.
-The technique is identical.
-The result is completely different.
-Once you have the batter right, you can take it in either direction depending on what is in the kitchen.
+The technique is the same, but the result is obviously completely different.
+Once you have the batter right, you can take it in either direction depending on what is in the kitchen and what your taste buds fancy at that moment.

 The right pan for this pancake recipe sweet

 A pachade needs a wide, flat pan that heats evenly and allows a thick batter to cook through without burning the base before the centre has set.
 The edges need to crisp slightly while the interior stays soft and yielding.
-That balance requires steady, consistent heat across the entire base.
+It requires steady, consistent heat across the entire base.

 I use the Tefal frying pan for this french pancake.
+I had them for a long time and they are just so easy to work with.
 The non-stick surface means the thick batter releases cleanly without tearing, which matters for a pancake dessert you are going to flip and serve whole.
 The even heat distribution gives you a uniformly golden base rather than patches of dark and pale.
 For a fat pancake this simple, the pan is the most important piece of equipment on the list.
+Give it a go, you won’t be disappointing.